vitor-de-castro/vitor-de-castro/README.md

 🌱 Currently working on:
 - Full-stack Ruby on Rails applications
-- Improving frontend skills with JavaScript
+- Improving frontend skills with JavaScript and exploring React.